gudaoling/slate-1/source/index.html.md

 }
 ```

-This endpoint retrieves all parking sensors.
+This endpoint retrieves all parking sensor.

 ### HTTP Request